 Trips to the grocery store can be downright exhausting.
 You can be shoved to the side for a super bargain at the dairy aisle, growled at by customers for clipping coupons at the cash register, or getting stuck in a grocery aisle while someone catches up with their long lost third cousin twice removed.
 Sometimes a trip to Harris Teeter or Publix feels like one shopping cart bump away from an open war zone.
-That’s why it’s important to remember that when it comes to keeping grocery stores a civil and environment pleasant, we’re all in it together.
+That’s why it’s important to remember that when it comes to maintaining a pleasant shopping environment, we’re all in it together.

 Always Return Your Shopping Cart